BornToBeRoot/NETworkManager/docs/Application/03_WiFi.md

 ## Channels

-In the "Channels" view, all SSIDs are displayed graphically, with channel and signal strength.
-This can be useful to identify overlapping SSIDs that are not from the same access point.
+In the "Channels" view, all wireless networks are displayed graphically, with channel and signal strength.
+This can be useful to identify overlapping wireless networks that are not from the same access point.

-You can move the mouse over the channel to display all SSIDs that occupy this channel.
+You can move the mouse over the channel to display all wireless networks that occupy this channel.

 ![WiFi_Channel](03_WiFi_Channel.png)